dennohpeter/mempool/README.md

 # Mempool

-This is a template containing basic setup for streaming tx from mempool on EVM Chains
+This is a template bot containing basic setup for streaming txs from mempool on EVM Chains